-Prednisone can be administered in tablet form or via an IV.
-Your treating physician will determine which treatment you receive depending on the type and severity of the interstitial lung disease you have.
+Prednisone can be administered in tablet form or as intravenous therapy (IV) .
+Your treating physician will determine which treatment you receive depending on the type and severity of sarcoidosis you have.
 The tablets come in different strengths, usually 5 and 20 milligrams.
 It is important to pay close attention to taking the correct dosage.
-For pulse therapy via IV, you will be admitted to the hospital and receive prednisone in a very high dose for 3 days.
+For pulse therapy via IV, you will be admitted to the hospital and receive prednisone in a high dose for 3 days.
 In addition, the doctor will prescribe a maintenance dose of 20 mg in tablet form.
 Prednisone is taken once a day.
 Take the tablets with water, before or during breakfast.
 It is important to follow your doctor's prescription; do not skip days.